D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 2)	Do data processing as automatic as possible and make the routines available (API approach is a good pratice) as open source with necessary documentation.
 3)	 I/O routines should be open source; they should be universally applicable to all files of that format (versioning of any format is a must).
 4) Possible use the pyvalem toolbox (https://github.com/xnx/pyvalem) to standardise the conversion of the data description to the metadata blocks.
-5) Establish a set of stadartized inter- and exrapolation routines (open source).
+5) Establish a set of standardized inter- and exrapolation routines (open source).
 6) With regard to licencing, it is preferrable to use the well-established sets of licences such as e.g. the creative commons CC BY-ND (Attribution-NoDerivatives) which  was suggested to allow use by commercial entities (i.e. all private fusion companies).
+All data should be licensed and all data provided openly should remain as such.
 // Footnote: List of licences https://creativecommons.org/share-your-work/cclicenses/
 7) Motivate and assist to proper referencing of the data:
     -	provides (if possible) a DOI that can be used to refer to the data source and a DOI for one or more publications describing the data